maBurger/ColorClock/README.md

 # ColorClock
 Colorful DIY clock with 60 Neo-LEDs.
-This is a project for th VHS Esslingen - Technikschule.
+This is a project for the VHS Esslingen - Technikschule.
 In the project we are building up a real clock with one NEO RGB LED for each Minute or Second.

 ## Hardware